fusion809/fusion809.github.io-old2/_posts/TE/komodoedit.md

 ### Advantages (Pros)
 * Seems fairly feature-packed, something tells me that its feature set is likely similar to Atom.

 ### Disadvantages (Cons)
-* Komodo Edit is fairly heavy on SRU
+* Komodo Edit is fairly heavy on SRU.
+* Not in the pacman repos for Manjaro.
+Komodo Edit 9.3.2 cannot be installed from any ebuilds in the Layman remote list.

 ### Ratings
 {% include_relative TE/komodoedit-ratings.html %}